 Off-grid power for sheds, barns and garages

 Power is often wanted in sheds and garages, but it can be awkward and expensive to run long cables from the nearest power point.
-Solar panels, or in some cases small wind turbines, can be the ideal solution.
+Solar panels can be the ideal solution.
 It might be a lone, small solar panel used to power occasional, low-energy lighting, or a bigger installation that gives enough power to drive an inverter to produce mains voltage for power tools and other appliances.For applications such as a garden shed or garage, framed solar modules tend to be the most appropriate power solution.
-The flexible modules we sell are better suited to expedition use (because they are light), or for use on boats where they can bend to the surface of a roof and have a low profile.
+The flexible modules we sell are better suited to mobile array use (because they are light), or for use on boats where they can bend to the surface of a roof and have a low profile.
 Framed modules are generally cheaper for a given power output than flexible ones.
 They are also more easily mounted unless you have a flat space to glue down the thin, flexible panels.
 Framed panels tend to be very robust and you can expect a long working life with very little maintenance.

 For best results, you should try to mount the panels facing south, at quite a steep angle - about 45-60 degrees is best for the UK.
 Don't worry if your shed has a roof that doesn't face directly south, or has a shallower pitch - you will get slightly less power from the panels, but the difference isn't enormous.
 One 100 Watt panel, attached to a couple of 100Ah lead acid batteries through a Victron controller, should give enough electricity to power lights for a couple of hours per night for most of the year.
 If possible, use low voltage fluorescent or LED lights - they are more efficient.
 If you only need lights occasionally, or for short periods, you can get away with smaller panels.